saadullahsaeed/pub-sub/README.md

 As in a traditional Publish-Subscriber pattern, this library provides a concept of a Topic (known as a Message bus elsewhere).
 Clients of this library construct a Topic, and then may assign Publishers and Subscribers to it in an (a)synchronous way.
 Publishers send the news, Subscribers react to it.

+The other part of the library is support for a Join pattern.
+Two operations are provided: an AND and an OR (you can think of signal processing here, as in a circuit).
+The AND gate returns a map of all Published events or terminates with an error.
+The OR gate returns a map of a Published (out of many) or terminates with an error.
+Two additional helper methods are provided, preceded with '_Must_': they replicate the base behaviour (of functions without the _Must_), but _panic_ in case of errors.
+This is useful in code, that if wrong, should terminate the application.

 The API exposes 4 interfaces and several functions:
 + _Publisher_ -- which represents the Sender of events, and is a shorthand for _func(interface{})_.
 Invoking the Publisher (or invoking the function) - is the act of sending of an event.